KaiserWhoLearns/KaiserWhoLearns.github.io/_pages/about.md

 ---
 Hello!
 I am a master's student at University of Washington learning natural language processing.
 My advisors are [Ana Marasović](https://www.anamarasovic.com/) and [Noah A. Smith](https://homes.cs.washington.edu/~nasmith/).

 Since I am still exploring, my interests are nascent.
 In general, I am interested in natural language processing.
-Currently, I am inquisitive in **devloping novel techniques to facilitate efficient, explanable NLP**.
-I also find **fairness and robustness** in NLP systems intriguing.
+Currently, I am inquisitive in **developing novel techniques to facilitate efficient, explainable, robust NLP**.
+I also want to keep **fairness and biases** in mind when conducting my research.

 I obtained my Bachelor's degrees of computer science (B.S.) and mathematics (B.A.) at University of Washington, too.
 During my undergraduate years, I worked with [Ana Marasović](https://www.anamarasovic.com/) on interpretability and [Christopher Hoffman](https://sites.math.washington.edu/~hoffman/) on dual random-walk systems.
 Thanks a lot to the support of my advisors and my donors, I was able to conduct research and keep learning.